hydro-informatics/hydropy.github.io/_sources/documentation/glossary.md

   *French: Échosondeur / Sondeur acoustique <br>German: Echolot / Fächerecholot*

+Ethohydraulics
+  Ethohydraulics is the interdisciplinary study of aquatic animal behavior in response to hydraulic environments, particularly focusing on how organisms interact with water flow patterns in their natural habitats.
+The term is a blend of "ethology" and "hydraulics", coined to describe a scientific field merging behavioral ecology with fluid mechanics.
+Thus, ethohydraulics investigates how fish species adapt their swimming behavior to different water currents in rivers and streams {cite:p}`lehmann2022ethohydraulics`.

+  *French: ethohydraulique (f) <br>German: Ethohydraulik (w)*

 Exner equation
   The {cite:t}`exner_uber_1925` equation yields sediment mass conservation in a hydro-morphodynamic model (see also the {ref}`TELEMAC-Gaia tutorial <tm-gaia>`) and expresses that the time-dependent {term}`Topographic change` rate $\frac{\partial \eta}{\partial t}$ equals the unit sediment ({term}`bedload <Bedload>`) fluxes $q_b$ over the boundaries {cite:p}`hirano1971,blom2003`: